Mahsalo/Algorithms-and-Data-Structure/README.md

 In this module we try to find the best pattern of given digits so that it will represent the biggest value possible.

+# binarySearch.py:
+In this module, we implement the binary search algoithm in order to find k elements in an array, the output is the index of the elements in the array and -1 if there is none in the array

+# majorityVote.py:
+In this module, we try to find the maximum vote in an array using divide and conquer method with runtime O(nlog n), if the frequency of occurance of any element in an array is more than n/2 that element wins the maximum vote
+We can also implement the Moore method to achieve an even better performance with O(n)

+# randQuickSort.py:
+In this module, we try to improve the quick sort algorithm so that it would be  able to handle the case when there are too many equal elements in the array, this case would be the worst case with O(n^2) for quick sort but we just solve it with 3 way partitioning